 Water fitness classes are a popular low-impact physical exercise program.
 These classes focus on flexibility, endurance, strength, and coordination.
 Moreover, the classes eliminate stress on the joints and the back.

 Don Rodenbaugh Natatorium Special Events

-Other specialty classes include Diving for beginners classes, group adapted swim lessons, and competitive stroke boot camp.
+Other specialty classes include beginner diving classes, group adapted swim lessons, and competitive stroke boot camp.

-Additional features at the Don Rodenbaugh Natatorium include a multi-purpose room, bleachers, locker rooms, covered outdoor patio, a conference room and a family changing area.
+Additional features in the natatorium include a multi-purpose room, bleachers, and locker rooms.
+In addition, there is a covered outdoor patio, a conference room and a family changing area.

 1212 Sanderson in Allen is an awesome buy.
 Moreover, this home is a bargain at $285,000 but that is not the only reason why this 2312 square foot one story home located in Shadow Lakes is such an awesome buy.

 1212 Sanderson in Allen is an Awesome Buy because it has a Pool and Spa

 The first reason 1212 Sanderson in Allen is an awesome buy is because the current owner has taken great care of the pool and spa.
 The pool equipment has been recently replaced and multi-colored lighting has been installed.